 The Company, through the acquisition of TFC Bancorp in 2016, acquired TFC Statutory Trust (the "Trust").
 The Trust contained a pooled private offering of 5,000 trust preferred securities with a liquidation amount of \$1,000 per security.
 TFC Bancorp issued \$5 million of subordinated debentures to the Trust in exchange for ownership of all of the common security of the Trust and the proceeds of the preferred securities sold by the Trust.
 The Company is not considered the primary beneficiary of this Trust (variable interest entity), therefore the Trust is not consolidated in the Company's financial statements, but rather the subordinated debentures are shown as a liability at market value as of the close of the acquisition, which was \$3.3 million.
 There was a \$1.9 million valuation reserve recorded to arrive at market value, which is treated as a yield adjustment and is amortized over the life of the security.
-The amount of amortization expense recognized for the three months ended March 31, 2019 and 2018 was \$42,000 and \$23,000.
 The Company also purchased an investment in the common stock of the Trust for \$155,000, which is included in other assets.
 The Company may redeem the subordinated debentures, subject to prior approval by the Board of Governors of the Federal Reserve System on or after March 15, 2012, at 100% of the principal amount, plus accrued and unpaid interest.
 The subordinated debentures mature on March 15, 2037.
-The Company has been paying interest on a quarterly basis.
-The subordinated debentures may be included in Tier I capital (with certain limitations applicable) under current regulatory guidelines and interpretations.
-The subordinated debentures may be included in Tier I capital (with certain limitations applicable) under current regulatory guidelines and interpretations.
-The subordinated debentures have a variable rate of interest equal to the three month London Interbank Offered Rate (LIBOR) plus 1.65%, which was 4.26% as of March 31, 2019 and 4.45% at December 31, 2018.
+The Company has the option to defer interest payments on the subordinated debentures may be included in Tier I capital (with certain limitations applicable) under current regulatory guidelines and interpretations.
+The subordinated debentures have a variable rate of interest equal to the three month London Interbank Offered Rate (LIBOR) plus 1.65%, which was 4.06% as of June 30, 2019 and 4.66% at December 31, 2018.

 In October 2018, the Company, through the acquisition of First American International Corp., acquired First American International Statutory Trust I ("FAIC Trust"), a Delaware statutory trust formed in December 2004.
 The Trust issued 7,000 units of thirty-year fixed to floating rate capital securities with an aggregate liquidation amount of \$7,000,000 to an independent investor, and FAIC issued \$7 million of subordinated debentures to the FAIC Trust and all of its common securities, amounting to \$217,000, which is included in other assets.
 There was a \$1.2 million valuation reserve recorded to arrive at market value which is treated as a yield adjustment and is amortized over the life of the security.
 The Company has the option to defer interest payments on the subordinated debentures from time to time for a period not to exceed five consecutive years.
 The subordinated debentures have a variable rate of interest equal to the three-month LIBOR plus 2.25% through final maturity on December 15, 2034.
-The rate at March 31, 2019, was 4.86% and 5.04% at December 31, 2018.
+The rate at June 30, 2019, was 4.66% and 5.04% at December 31, 2018.

-The Company paid interest expenses of \$144,000 and \$42,000, respectively, during the three months ended March, 31 2019 and 2018.
-The amount of amortization expense recognized was \$42,000 and \$23,000, respectively, during the three months ended March 31, 2018 and 2017.
+The Company paid interest expenses of \$140,000 and 49,000 for the three months ended June 30, 2019 and 2018, respectively, and \$284,000 and \$90,000, respectively, for the six months ended June, 30 2019 and 2018.
+The amount of aggregate amortization expense recognized for the three months ended June 30, 2019 and 2018 was \$42,000 and \$22,000, respectively, and \$84,000 and \$45,000 for the six months ended June 30, 2019 and 2018, respectively.